cryptosuviio/ram-recoverer/ricardian/contract.contracts.md

 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">removeme</h1>
+<h1 class="contract">sellram</h1>

-Gives a regular user a way to remove themselves from being unstaked or recovered.
-The rationale is, that by issuing removeme, user becomes a party to the TBNOA, hence immune to recovery.
+Selling RAM from n accounts.

 ### Intent
 INTENT.
-This is the only way for a user to remove themselves from this contract.
+Anyone who can issue transactions, can participate to the recovery process.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">unstake</h1>
+<h1 class="contract">retry</h1>

-Unstakes n accounts.
+Places n accounts from the skipped list to the main account list for retrying.
+The main account list must be empty.

 ### Intent
 INTENT.
-Anyone who can issue transactions, can participate to unstaking.
+Anyone who can issue transactions, can participate to the recovery process.

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.

-<h1 class="contract">recover</h1>
+<h1 class="contract">setconfig</h1>

-Recover n accounts.
+Sets the following contract configuration parameters:
+    - What is the amount of RAM to leave to each account (bytes)
+    - Should tokens be transferred to the recovery contract

 ### Intent
 INTENT.
-Anyone who can issue transactions, can participate to the recovery process.
+This is the only way to change the contract configuration.
+This is done by contract operator(s).

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.